inspr/core-legacy/docs/workspace_init.md

 schema: yamls/ctypes/schema.avsc
 ```

 Notice that the `schema` field is actually a reference to an **Avro Schema** file.
-By defining it like this, when a Channel Type is created Inspr searches for the file and injects its value into the `schema` fiel.
+By defining it like this, when a Type is created Inspr searches for the file and injects its value into the `schema` fiel.
 You can find more information on how schemas should be created to be used in Inspr [here](schemas_and_types.md).
 To make everythink work properly, let's create _schema.avsc_:

 ```zsh